wobertt/blog/Understanding the Two Pointers Technique - Part 2.md

 The idea is that we are minimizing the difference between the sums of elements in $S_1$ and $S_2$ at each step.
 But, there's no guarantee that putting $a_i$ in the other set wouldn't lead to a valid partition, and LeetCode's first example $[1, 5, 11, 5]$ serves as a concrete example of this (what should you do with $a_2$?).

 In this problem, it's much harder to rule out any particular combination of elements.
-In fact, the simplest solution is pretty much to **try all possible partitions**, with a few optimizations involving what to do when two subsets give you the same sum.
+The simplest solution is pretty much to **try all possible partitions**, with a few optimizations involving what to do when two subsets give you the same sum.
 The details are more advanced and outside the scope of this post.

 [^1]:  We could have also ignored the restriction $i < j$ and defined the score as $\min(a_i, a_j) \cdot |j - i|$.
 [^2]: This time, LeetCode's constraint of $n \le 10^5$ is more reasonable, since in the max case the number of pairs to check is $\frac{n(n-1)}{2} \approx 5 \cdot 10^{10}$.
-A rough estimate is that your code can run about $10^6$ to $10^9$ instructions per second, which is clearly too slow for a 2 second time limit.
+A rough estimate is that your code can run about $10^6$ to $10^9$ instructions per second, which is too slow for a 2-second time limit.
 [^3]: I changed $a_9$ from $7$ to $5$ because $(2, 9)$ happened to still be the maximum value.
 You might say this is cheating – how did I know to do this, instead of assuming the incorrect claim that the maximum score always occurs at one of the endpoints?
-The answer is a bit unsatisfying: my intuition told me this claim was fishy, because $a_9$ could be any value.
-In general, you should be suspicious of any unproven claims or patterns that you've made.
-In this case, you'd be likely to find a counterexample after trying a few more arrays.
+The answer is a bit unsatisfying: my intuition told me this claim was fishy because $a_9$ could be any value.
+In general, you should be suspicious of unproven claims or patterns.
+In this case, you'd likely to find a counterexample after trying a few more arrays.
-[^4]: This idea can be generalized further to sliding window problems such as [121.
+[^4]: This idea can be generalized to sliding window problems such as [121.
 Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/).
 The pairs you check are different, but you still use the same idea of skipping most pairs by proving that they can't be optimal.